imohamme/NASAaccess/docs/nasaaccess_R.rst

     #.
 Define `%HOME%` variable in your Environment Variables by picking any directory you want to be referenced as your `HOME` directory.

     #.
-Create _ntrc file in your home directory.
+Create _netrc file in your home directory.
 Run these commands in your command prompt.

           ::